Joseph Berchtold: SS career

-On 15 April 1926, Berchtold became the successor to Schreck as chief of the Schutzstaffel ("Protection Squadron"; SS), a special elite branch of the party under the control of the SA.
+On 15 April 1926, Berchtold became the successor to Schreck as chief of the Schutzstaffel (SS), a special elite branch of the party under the control of the SA.
 Berchtold changed the title of the office position which became known as the Reichsführer-SS.
 He issued new rules to establish the position of the SS.
-The rules stated the unit was "...neither a military organisation nor a group of hangers-on, but a small squad of men that our movement and our Führer can rely on."
+The rules stated the unit was "neither a military organisation nor a group of hangers-on, but a small squad of men that our movement and our Führer can rely on."

 He further stressed that the men must follow "only party discipline".
 He was considered to be more dynamic than his predecessor, but was still unable to keep the party organizers at bay.
 He was frustrated in his efforts to have a more independent unit and became disillusioned by the SA's authority over the SS.
 On 1 March 1927, he handed over leadership of the SS to his deputy Erhard Heiden.

 After the SS

 In 1927, he became a lead writer for Völkischer Beobachter, the Nazi Party newspaper.
 From 1928 to 1945, Berchtold was an SA leader, serving on the staff of the Supreme SA leadership (OSAF).
 In 1934, he became the permanent deputy editor-in-chief of the Völkischer Beobachter.
 In the following years, he was primarily a Nazi Party journalist and propagandist.
 In 1928, Berchtold founded the newspaper SA-Mann ("SA Man"), which was published by the OSAF.
 Until January 1938, he was its main writer.
 Berchtold was also the author of various Nazi publications and on the staff of additional magazines.

 Additional posts in Nazi Germany were of secondary importance to Berchtold.
 From March 1934 to the end of the war, Berchtold served on the city council in Munich.
 On 15 November 1935, Berchtold was appointed Reich Culture Senator.
 In addition, he belonged to the "Cultural Circle of the SA" from 6 March 1936.
-On 29 March 1936, he was elected to the Reichstag from electoral constituency 32 (Baden) and retained this seat until the fall of Nazi Germany.
-From 29 April 1940, Berchtold served as a Hauptmann (captain) of reserves in the Wehrmacht on a temporary basis.
+On 29 March 1936, he was elected to the from electoral constituency 32 (Baden) and retained this seat until the fall of Nazi Germany.
+From 29 April 1940, Berchtold served as a Hauptmann of reserves in the Wehrmacht on a temporary basis.

-Post-war
+Postwar

 After World War II in Europe ended, Berchtold was arrested in 1945 and interned at Oberpfaffenhofen.
 He died on 23 August 1962, in Herrsching am Ammersee, near Munich.